amalgama-digital/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 | payments | repeated [Amount](https://github.com/wavesplatform/protobuf-schemas/blob/HEAD/proto/waves/amount.proto) | Payments attached to the invocation |
 | result | [InvokeScriptResult](https://github.com/wavesplatform/protobuf-schemas/blob/HEAD/proto/waves/invoke_script_result.proto) | Script actions performed by the callable function |

-:warning: If the callable function performs [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp), the `InvokeScriptResult` message contains an `Invocation` message with additional information about the nested invocation.
+:warning: If the callable function performs a [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp), the `InvokeScriptResult` message contains an `Invocation` message with additional information about the nested invocation.
 The `Invocation`, in turn, also contains an `InvokeScriptResult` message.
-Thus, if you want to extract additional information about each script action performed by each of the functions called in a transaction, you should parse all the `InvokeScriptResult` messages recursively.
+Thus, if you want to extract additional information about each script action performed by each of the functions invoked in the transaction, parse all the `InvokeScriptResult` messages recursively.

 #### For Transfer Transaction